West Point Band: Civil War and the Gilded Age 1850–1900

 West Point Band circa 1857 (or possibly 1860s).

 During the lean years of the 1850s, the Academy would mourn the death of President Taylor, the death of Captain Alden Partridge, and the Teacher of Music (TM) would find himself doing two full-time jobs in an effort to keep from being destitute.
-This talented TM, Augustus Appelles composed marches, performed on violin with the Band, performed as a full-time Post Organist, and kept the reputation of West Point alive.
+This TM, Augustus Appelles composed marches, performed on violin with the Band, and performed as a full-time Post Organist.

 USMA Band under the direction of TM Charles Rehm.
 1878.

 During the Civil War, the band would continue its duties performing for Cadet training, drill, and military ceremony.
 Also, during this period General Winfield Scott retired from the Army and moved back to New York near West Point.
 He is buried at West Point Cemetery.
 In June 1862, President Lincoln visited Highland Falls and West Point to see General Winfield Scott.
 The band performed an after-midnight concert at the Cozzens Hotel in Highland Falls during a pouring rain.
 President Lincoln is said to have slept through the music.
 President Lincoln was kind enough to personally thank Charles Rehm in written correspondence dated February 7, 1862.

 Sketch of Grant’s funeral train passing through West Point.
 Band is performing to the left of the cadets.

 After the Civil War, the band may have performed for Ulysses S. Grant's first presidential inauguration parade in 1868, although there is no material evidence.
 However, it is confirmed through correspondence that the band was present at his second inaugural parade in 1873.
 This is the first known Inaugural for both the Band and the Corps of Cadets.
 In addition to this, the Band performed for Prince Alexis of Russia in 1871 and the 1876 United States Centennial Exposition in Philadelphia, PA.

 USMA Band in front of Cadet Barracks.
 1890.

 In 1877, the Band performed for the Funeral of General George Armstrong Custer who is buried at the West Point Cemetery.
 The band also marched in the funeral parade for General William Tecumseh Sherman in 1891 in New York City and for the Funeral of Ulysses S. Grant in 1885.
 For President Grant, the band performed as the Corps of Cadets rendered their final respects as the funeral train stopped at West Point one final time.

 1890 marked the first ever Army-Navy football game, which the band supported with music.
 This tradition continues to the present day, as the Corps of Cadets march onto the field for the opening review ceremonies and also throughout the game in the stands.
 The band also performed at the famed Chicago and Louisiana Purchase (St. Louis) Expositions in 1893 and 1904.

 USMA Band at the 1904 St. Louis Exposition under the direction of TM Essigke.